Chicken Tortilla Soup

 This is one of my standard recipes when having people over for dinner.
 I just set out the big pot of soup with a bunch of different toppings: cilantro, avocado, sour cream, grated cheese, tortilla chips.
 People fill their own bowls to fit their tastes.
 And just about everyone comes back for seconds.

 This is also the one and only soup all four of my kids will gobble down without a single squawk.
 Which is no small feat.
 As a kid, I hated soup.
 All those mystery ingredients swirled together!
 That’s just a nightmare for a picky eater.
-In fact, the other day when the snow was coming down, we had some friends’ kids over for dinner.
-As I set the table, the 5-year old informed me, “Soup isn’t my favorite, but I’ll survive.”
+As I set the table the other day with this soup, the 5-year old informed me, “Soup isn’t my favorite, but I’ll survive.”
 Well thanks, Buddy, that’s big of you.
 At dinner, he gobbled down his first bowl and asked for more.
 Good survival skills.

-The sun is shining this week, but I would still highly recommend squeezing this soup onto your menu plan.
+I highly recommend squeezing this soup onto your menu plan.
 Fresh ingredients and flavorful soups are great any day of the week.

 Chicken Tortilla Soup